christianalfoni/christianalfoni.github.io/_posts/2015-03-01-true-isomorphic-apps-with-react-and-baobab.md

 To see a more simple example using this technique you can check out [this repo](https://github.com/christianalfoni/isomorphic-react-baobab-example).

-The mixin is currently a pull request to the Baobab project.
-Hopefully it will be pulled and documented there.
-No matter, feel free to use the one in the example!
+Please feel free to use the mixin documented here or check out the alternative strategy explained in the [pull request](https://github.com/Yomguithereal/baobab/pull/107).
 Thanks for reading!